borisvassilev/lir/README.md

 Armed with this knowledge, open the [excellent manual provided by Pandoc](http://pandoc.org/README.html) and use it as a reference.

 ## Literate Programming with `noweb`
-Understanding the concept of literate programming is, sadly, a must.
+Understanding the concept of literate programming is a must.
-You can take a look at the [original publication by Donald E. Knuth (pdf link)](http://www.literateprogramming.com/knuthweb.pdf); you can also skip this at first.
+You may take a look at the [original publication by Donald E. Knuth (pdf link)](http://www.literateprogramming.com/knuthweb.pdf); you can also skip this at first.
 The [Wikipedia page for `noweb`](https://en.wikipedia.org/wiki/Noweb) contains enough detail to get you acquainted with the syntax.
 A Lir source file is a valid `noweb` source file.